Prithviraj816/finance-data-dashboard/README.md

 - Resource not found cases,
 - Route not found cases,
 - Data integrity checks.
+- You can access the documentation here: https://documenter.getpostman.com/view/53714216/2sBXionW1Q

 APIs can be tested using Postman by setting the role in request headers:
-Example:
+- Example:
-Key: role
-Value: admin or analyst or viewer
+Key: role and Value: admin or analyst or viewer

 # Assumptions
 - Authentication is mocked using request headers.